rq/rq/docs/monitoring.md

 By default, `rqinfo` prints the stats and exists.
 You can however tell it to keep polling for the same data periodically, by using the `--interval` flag.
-`rqinfo` then puts itself into an endless polling loop, which is especially attractive when used together with the `--graph` option.
+`rqinfo` then puts itself into an endless polling loop.

 {% highlight console %}
-$ rqinfo --queues --graph --interval 1
+$ rqinfo queues --interval 2
 {% endhighlight %}

 `rqinfo` will now update the screen with the new info every second.
 If you